The Connection Between Gut Health and Sleep Quality}

 However, sleeping on your left side has been shown to improve your gut health.
 It allows gravity to move waste through your colon, aiding the digestive process.
 This can be especially helpful if you deal with heartburn.

-1. Follow a schedule
+1. Follow a sleep schedule

 >Have you ever tried to sleep in on the weekend, but instead, you woke up around the same time your alarm clock would typically go off?
+That's your circadian rhythm at work!

 Your gut follows your circadian rhythms.
 Going to sleep and waking up around the same times each day help to reinforce your circadian rhythms, telling your body when it's time to go to sleep and when it's time to wake up.